 The Community Event Permit does not apply to such activities as family reunions, picnics, outings, and other similar daily and routine individual, or family leisure and recreational uses, unless the proposed activities will impact the normal flow of pedestrian or vehicular traffic.

 It is the Town’s goal to assist event organizers in planning safe and successful events that create a minimal impact on the Town’s resources and facilities.
 We hope that you find these instructions helpful in completing the application.
-For more detailed information, please view the linked items below or view the complete Community Event Permit Guide as a PDF.
+For more detailed information, please view the Community Event Permit Guide.